Mature Masculine

 The Lover archetype is about connection, intimacy, joy, and full engagement with life.
 Innocence is the Lover's pure heart.
 It says a clean "yes" to life, love, and pleasure—direct and honest in acceptance.

-When the Lover is mature, innocence and passion work together harmoniously.
+When the Lover is mature, innocence and passion aren't at odds.
 Desire is strong but not degrading or possessive.

-Innocence gives the Lover honesty: you don't have to pose, seduce, or defend.
-You simply show up and offer yourself authentically.
+Innocence gives the Lover honesty: we don't have to pose, seduce, or defend.
+We simply show up and offer ourselves authentically.

 The Feel of Innocence

-When innocence is present, things feel fresh, as if you're seeing them for the first time.
-Surprises can delight you again, even small ones that others might overlook.
+When innocence is present, things feel fresh, as if we're seeing them for the first time.
+Surprises can delight us again, even small ones that others might overlook.

 There's often a sense of lightness, an absence of emotional heaviness.
-This can show up as a greater ability to notice small pleasures or moments of beauty.
+Innocence does not spend time strategizing to get what it wants.
+It meets the moment for what it is.
+Innocence brings the availability to notice small pleasures and moments of beauty.

 Innocence also brings trust.
-Not naive belief that everything will work out, but basic confidence in reality and your ability to meet it with presence.
+Not naive belief that everything will work out, but basic confidence in reality and our ability to meet it with presence.

 Innocence and Clarity

 This clarity distinguishes innocence from naivety.
 The naive person doesn't see clearly; they filter out what's uncomfortable.
 The innocent person sees everything and remains open.
-You trust yourself to meet what's real without losing your essential brightness.
+We trust ourselves to meet what's real without losing our essential brightness.

-Innocence also means you see yourself clearly.
-You don't need to keep up an image of purity or perfection.
+Innocence also means we see ourselves clearly.
+We don't need to keep up an image of purity or perfection.

 The Shadows of Innocence